The problem? You don’t have any money to invest in starting a clothing business.

 - A visual identity, including a professional logo, colors, and fonts

-Whatever you choose, be consistent with your online boutique’s branding across all touchpoints with potential customers.
-Brand consistency can increase revenue by as much as 33%.
+Whatever you choose, be consistent with your online business’s branding across all touchpoints with potential customers.

 5. Open your online store

-To sell clothing through online boutiques, you need an ecommerce website for potential customers to search, browse, and purchase your inventory.
+To sell clothing through online boutiques, you need your own website for potential customers to search, browse, and purchase your inventory.

-Pay attention to the following elements of your online store:
+Pay attention to the following elements of your own online store: